HadisArefanJazi/smart-faq-rag-search/README.md

 best candidate
 ```

-### Confidence Threshold
+### Reranker Score Threshold

-The highest-ranked result must pass a confidence threshold before its FAQ answer is returned.
+The highest-ranked result must pass a reranker score threshold before its FAQ answer is returned.

 If the score is below the threshold, the system returns: